gsdenys/amqp-client/README.md

 luarocks install argparse
 ```

-Beyond dependences, the examples depends on build.
-Other way to execute the examples less build the library is import this library from luarocks.
+Beyond dependences, the examples depends on build of this library.
+Other way to execute the examples less building the library is import this library from luarocks.
 You can do this executing this command.

  ```sh
  luarocks install amqp-client